marcdumon/funda/reports/lab_notes.md

 ## Data
 ### Data collection
-The following data was collected:
+The following data were collected:

 - **Fundamental data**: